nextcloud/android/README.md

 All pull requests labeled "3 - to review" or higher will be included into the branch.
 If you find a bug please create a new issue with the label "Beta".

+The compiled APKs can be found [here][2]
+The changelog is found here

 The app performs file synchronization with an ownCloud server.
 Other ownCloud features may be added in the future, but they are not a priority right now.

 ## Build Status on